 In the Greater Kruger Area, South Africa, outside of formally protected areas, conservation research is more difficult when animals are elusive and/or nocturnal.
-This project aims to use camera traps to open up a whole world of possibilities for studying these amazing animals such as leopards, civets, wild cats and more.
+This project aims to use camera traps and other research equipment to open up a whole world of possibilities for studying these amazing animals such as leopards, civets, wild cats and more.
 This will help us to understand more about their secretive lifestyles in order to more effectively conserve them in their natural habitats.

 Populations of animals such as leopards, civets, wild cats and honey badgers are thought to be decreasing, yet no one actually knows for certain how many exist in the wild.
 Leopards alone are considered Vulnerable on the IUCN Red List.
 Without knowledge of their ecology, habitat preferences and population sizes, it is possible that these animals will begin to slip away without us even realizing.